mlverse/chattr/tests/testthat/_snaps/submit.md

       * For models, use tidymodels packages: recipes, parsnip, yardstick, workflows, broom
-      * Avoid explanations unless requested by user, expecting code only
+      * Avoid explanations unless requested by user, expecting code only TEST
-      * For code output, use RMarkdown code chunks
-      * Avoid all code chunk options
-      TEST